Skip to main content

 “You have taken after your mother, haven't you?”
 He tried to crawl out from under the table as she wailed again, refusing to come out.
 Aniruddha placed her down under the table and crawled out to sit facing her.

-“Yes you stay there, I am better off here.”
+“Yes, you stay there, I am better off here.”
 He shook his head as she smiled.

 Ay, Ay.”
 She extended her arm and waved her fingers at him.
 “Baba, ay.”
 Aniruddha shook his head, amused.
 He needed to get a camera and capture this.
-Bondita’s daughter was nothing less of a nuisance herself.
+Bondita’s daughter was nothing less than a nuisance herself.

 Bondita tiptoed into the apartment from the open door and placed her Jhola down as she saw Aniruddha engage in a meaningless banter with Lekha from behind.
 He was seated beside the table and Lekha under it, facing each other as she kept saying.

-Ay, Ay.” and Aniruddha shook his head and said, “No, you come out first.No, No, you first!”
+Ay, Ay.”
+Aniruddha shook his head and said, “No, you come out first.
+No, No, you first!”

 Patralekha suddenly spotted her mother, behind her father who was still unaware of her presence.
 She smiled seeing Bondita after a long day as Bondita placed her index finger on her lip, to stop Patralekha from calling her out.
 Aniruddha frowned at Lekha’s smile.